 Whilst it may seem that students have a full two years to complete their GCSEs, as they begin them within May of Year 11, this is not the case.
 The pace of the lessons is much faster and there is little time for developing knowledge and re-visiting areas that may be difficult to grasp.
 In addition the English 9-1 GCSE has become much more rigorous.

 Individualised tutoring can help your child to get back on track, keep up and make expected progress or boost them to higher grades.
 Many students have found the new style exam this year much harder and it is expected that results will reflect this.
 Many, including parents are also struggling to understand the new grading system.
 As such teenagers can feel very disadvantaged resulting in under-performance as they lack confidence with the new styles of exams.

-Exam techniques, solidifying knowledge or explaining difficult concepts, can help your child to achieve a level four or five, standard or strong pass, vitally important for their future careers.
+Exam techniques, solidifying knowledge or explaining difficult concepts, can help your child to achieve a level four or five, standard or strong pass, or achieve their target grade, vitally important for their future careers.
 For others, focused booster sessions can progress them to make great preparation for this new style of exam.
 Above all tuition can help your child to become more confident and reassured, ensuring an improved performance on the day.

 Tuition sessions that target English literature will provide knowledge not only about the texts being studied, but also the techniques required to effectively answer exam questions.
 Many students struggle with learning the many poems required by the exam boards.
 Tuition can provide students with the skills necessary to both analyse and compare poems, as well as critically evaluating unseen poems as required by the syllabus.
 Different exam boards are catered for and the different texts that schools may study such as Shakespeare and Victorian and modern literature etc.

 One to one teaching will enable areas of difficulty to be targeted, analytical writing skills boosted and gaps in student knowledge addressed in order to accelerate their progress.